(Approximate reading time 3 minutes)

 B – Beans

-• Beans are unique foods because of their very high levels of fiber and resistant starch, carbohydrates that are not broken down by digestive enzymes.
+Beans (and other legumes as well) are a powerhouse of superior nutrition, and the most nutrient-dense carbohydrate source.
+Beans act as an anti-diabetes and weight-loss food because they are digested slowly, having a stabilizing effect on blood sugar, which promotes satiety and helps to prevent food cravings.
+Plus they contain soluble fiber, which lowers cholesterol levels.
+Beans are unique foods because of their very high levels of fiber and resistant starch, carbohydrates that are not broken down by digestive enzymes.
 Fiber and resistant starch not only reduce the total number of calories absorbed from beans, but are also fermented by intestinal bacteria into fatty acids that help to prevent colon cancer.
+Eating beans, peas or lentils at least twice a week has been found to decrease colon cancer risk by 50%.
+Legume intake also provides significant protection against oral, larynx, pharynx, stomach, and kidney cancers.

 O– Onions